jrTilak/C-Games/README.md

 2. **Multiplayer and Single-player Games:** After login, the user is presented with a game menu.
 The user can choose from the following games:
    - [Tic Tac Toe:](#tic-tac-toe) A classic two-player game where players take turns placing X or O in a 3x3 grid.
 The first player to get three marks in a row, column, or diagonal wins.
    - [Truth or Dare:](#truth-or-dare) A fun party game where players take turns choosing between answering a truth question or performing a dare.
 Players earn points for successfully completing their chosen task.
-   - [Memory Match:](#memory-match) A game where players have to find matching pairs of cards by flipping them over two at a time.
-The game tests players' memory and pattern recognition skills.
    - [Rock Paper Scissors:](#rock-paper-scissors) The classic hand game where rock beats scissors, scissors beat paper, and paper beats rock.
 Players compete against the computer.
    - [Coin Flip:](#coin-flip) A simple game where the user can flip a virtual coin and call heads or tails before flipping.